-I’m sitting on this plane, staring at the clouds under me.
+I’m sitting on a plane, staring out the window at the clouds beneath me.
 They are different shades of beautiful colors from the sunset.

-- I can continue putting myself out there and see what happens.
+- Continue putting myself out there and see what happens.

 The first option keeps me safe, but guarantees we don’t workout.
-It also leaves me with “what ifs”.
+It leaves us both hurt and with “what ifs”.

 The second option provides a chance (a little chance, but still a chance nonetheless).
 A chance to see what this can be.